leinadred/CP_Identity-Sharing-with-CME/README.md

 Error details: {'code': 'err_validation_failed', 'message': 'Validation failed with 1 warning', 'warnings': [{'message': 'Object <instance_name> is used by the following objects: Playblocks_Gateways'}]}
 ```

 Manually removing the gateway from the group is necessary, then the automatic deletion successes.
-(This has nothing to do with IDA sharing, but I ran into it and thought, it might be worth mentioned.
+(This is not related with Identity Sharing, but I ran into it and I thought, it might be worth mentioned.)